tatianabarga/ethos-server/README.md

 - **Circles**: Organize profiles into 'circles,' allowing shared access and collaboration on profiles and logs.

+## User Description
+- Use Case: Corporate users leverage Ethos to track and evaluate their experiences with contractors and service providers.
+By documenting and reviewing feedback, they can make informed decisions on whether to continue working with these entities or select new ones.
+- Use Case: Individual users utilize Ethos to monitor and assess the actions and policies of corporations and politicians.
+By keeping detailed records of their experiences and observations, they can better decide which organizations and leaders align with their values and which ones to avoid.
+This empowers them to support ethical and responsible entities, contributing to more informed civic and consumer choices.

 ## Links and Resources
 - project board: https://github.com/users/tatianabarga/projects/5/views/1?pane=issue&itemId=70796528